 - A. Active Duty Leave Military Leave is governed by both state and federal laws - B. Military Reserve Leave R.C.
 5923.05 requires that permanent public employees, who are members of Ohio National Guard, Ohio Organized Militia, or other reserve components of the armed forces of the United States be authorized twenty-two (22), eight (8) hour days of leave without loss of pay per calendar year for military duty or training.
-This payment is in addition to the gross uniformed pay and allowances the employee receives from the military.

-- C. Military Reserve Leave in Excess of 176 Hours Any permanent public employee called to military duty for a period in excess of the one hundred seventy-six (176) hours because of an executive order issued by the President of the United States, because of an act of Congress, or because of an order to perform duty issued by the governor pursuant to R.C.
+This payment is in addition to the gross uniformed pay and allowances the employee receives from the military. - C. Military Reserve Leave in Excess of 176 Hours Any permanent public employee called to military duty for a period in excess of the one hundred seventy-six (176) hours because of an executive order issued by the President of the United States, because of an act of Congress, or because of an order to perform duty issued by the governor pursuant to R.C.
 Section 5919.29, is entitled to be paid the difference between the employee's gross monthly wage or salary and the gross uniformed pay and allowances up to \$500.00 per month.
-If the gross uniformed pay and allowances up to \$500.00 per month.
-If the gross uniformed pay and allowance is not entitled to any additional compensation from the Employer after being compensated for the initial one hundred seventy-six (176) hours per calendar year.
+If the gross uniformed pay and allowances equals or exceeds the employee's regular gross monthly wage or salary normally paid by the Employer, the employee is not entitled to any additional compensation from the Employer after being compensated for the initial one hundred seventy-six (176) hours per calendar year.
 This payment will continue until the order or act is withdrawn for the employee. - D. Request for Leave Employees are required to submit to the Employer a copy of the published orders authorizing the military duty or a written statement from the appropriate military commander authorizing such duty.
 Employees requesting such leave will also be required to complete and submit a request for leave form.